How to Build Productive Digital Habits with SiteKeeper 🚀

 Common Adjustment Scenarios

-• Limits too strict: Gradually relax to find balance
+- Limits too strict: Gradually relax to find balance if you feel constantly frustrated.

-• Limits too loose: Appropriately tighten to increase restraint
+- Limits too loose: Appropriately tighten to increase restraint if you're still distracted.

-• New distractions: Promptly add newly discovered time-wasting websites
+- New distractions: Promptly add newly discovered time-wasting websites to your block list.

 Real Case Studies